Investment Objective

 Fund performance

-In February, the Malta High Income Fund registered a gain of 0.65% for the month, underperforming its internally compared benchmark which saw a gain of 1.49%.
-This underperformance was primarily due to the equity market’s strong 4.18% return.
+In March, the Malta High Income Fund registered a loss of 0.19% for the month, marginally underperforming its internally compared benchmark which saw a loss of 0.10%.
+The underperformance was mainly driven by the equity market’s positive performance, which contrasted with the negative returns seen in fixed income.

 Market and investment outlook

 The credit market narrative at the start of the year remained largely unchanged, with investor attention focused on the dynamic political landscape, central bank policies, and economic data.
 Economic indicators, both leading and lagging, continue to emphasize a regional divergence.
 The US, despite the Federal Reserve’s “higher for longer” stance, continues to demonstrate resilient broad-based strength, underpinned by a robust labour market that has thus far supported consumer spending.
-Meanwhile, Europe has shown tentative signs of growth acceleration following a Q4 2024 stagnation, with private sector activity in expansionary territory for the second consecutive month.
+Meanwhile, Europe has displayed early signs of a pickup in growth following stagnation in Q4 2024, with private sector activity remaining in expansionary territory throughout the first quarter.

 Locally, we expect Malta’s economy to continue performing well.
 The sustained decline in inflation, coupled with recent tax cuts, shall bolster domestic consumer spending.
 Additionally, the strong influx of tourists in 2024 is a positive sign.
 Optimism within the tourism sector is expected to grow, benefiting the economy further if this upward trend continues.

 In line with recent portfolio adjustments, we will continue to modify the portfolio’s duration as deemed necessary and appropriate.
-Additionally, we aim to maintain the fund’s exposure to other European sovereigns, utilizing the permitted 15% maximum allocation.
+Additionally, we aim to increase the fund’s exposure to non-Maltese assets, utilizing the permitted 15% maximum allocation.

 Key Facts & Performance